alemart/speedy-vision/README.md

   * Image normalization
   * Nightvision
 * Linear Algebra
-  * Beautiful matrix algebra with fluent interfaces
+  * Beautiful matrix algebra with a fluent interface
-  * Efficient computations with Web Workers & Typed Arrays
+  * Efficient computations with WebAssembly
-  * Solve linear systems of equations
+  * Systems of linear equations
   * QR decomposition

 ... and more in development!